transmissions11/solmate/README.md

 - Bloated
 - Gas Inefficient
 - Too Unopinionated
+- **Not DappTools friendly**

 Dappsys improves on those fronts, but also suffers from issues of its own:

 - Dated Solidity practices
 - Not comprehensive enough

-### Solmate seeks to solve these issues by introducing a catalogue of well-tested, modern, Dappsys-inspired contracts and _gas efficent_ contracts for you to use in your next Solidity project.
+### Solmate seeks to solve these issues by introducing a catalogue of well-tested, modern, _gas efficent_ and DappTools-centric contracts for you to use in your next Solidity project.